AdamJonsson/KTH-DD2480-Decide-Lab-1/README.md

 ### "Remarkable" achievement

 #### Test-driven development
 As was mentioned above, our group decided on doing test-driven development.
-The implementation of a feature was made in two steps:
+The implementation of a feature was made in three steps:

 1. One author creates the tests that they expect to pass.
 2. Another author creates the feature trying to pass the tests.